BY ERIN EWART

 Step 3: Passing the “Mom Test”

-I like to tell clients their resume should pass the “mom test”, meaning that even if your mom doesn’t know that much about what you do every day (hi mom!), she should be able to read your resume and understand it.
+So I like to tell clients their resume should pass the “mom test”, meaning that even if your mom doesn’t know that much about what you do every day (hi mom!), she should still be able to read your resume and understand it.
 Of course, the reader doesn’t have to be your mom – anyone who isn’t closely familiar with your work will do.

 And whether it’s the recruiter reading your resume, the hiring manager, or someone else, making sure your resume is readable by anyone ensures that no matter who it gets to, your accomplishments will shine through.